bertofurth/motion/README.md

 displayed image without having to worry about making corresponding changes to the privacy mask.

-For this reason there are two new boolean (on/off) configuration file options.
+For this reason there are two proposed new boolean (on/off) configuration file options.

 #### privacy_mask_rotated
 Type: Boolean